ferd/pobox/README.md

 - `BufferType` can be either `queue` or `stack` and specifies which type is going to be used.
 - `InitialState` can be either `passive` or `notify`.
 The default value is set to `notify`.
-Having the buffer passive is desireable when you start it during an asynchronous `init` and do not want to receive notifications right away.
+Having the buffer passive is desirable when you start it during an asynchronous `init` and do not want to receive notifications right away.